machuangtao/CC4LO-RDB/README.md

-# Consistency chekcing for ontology learning from Relational Database
+# Consistency checking for ontology learning from Relational Database (CC4OL_RDB)

 This is a graph-based intermediate model that represent the semantics of RDB and the spcifications of learned ontologies.
 - The graph-based intermediate model is encoded by SMV program.